 Best practices to ensure security for multiple locations

 To fully protect your customers, secure each location with a firewall.
 Firewalls are your first line of defense, and threats are everywhere.
-A next-generation firewall, has advanced capabilities that creates an additional barrier of protection for your SMBs, such as advanced threat detection which identifies and stops zero-day attacks before they arrive in your customer’s inbox.
+A next-generation firewall, has advanced capabilities that creates an additional barrier of protection for your SMBs, such as advanced threat protection which identifies and stops zero-day attacks before they arrive in your customer’s inbox.

 For some customers, you’ll also need to set up VPNs.
 You need to decide if you want to put system resources on-prem or in the cloud.
 If you put (at least some) them on-prem, you need a VPN for that customer.
 If you put all of the customer’s resources in the cloud, a VPN is less necessary because employees will be accessing the cloud rather than the internal network.